ilya-dev/block/README.md

 Block requires `php >= 5.4.0` and works perfectly out-of-the-box.
 Also it is fully tested and documented.

+## Installation

+Grab it using Composer: `composer require ilya/block:dev-master`.

+Prefer a tagged release?
+Use `1.0.1`, `1.0.0`.
+I use semantic versioning in my projects, so you can safely use `~1`, trust me.

 ## Example

 Imagine you have the following code: